INDA22PlusPlus/smonten-chess/chess_lib/README.md

 # This chess library CAN NOT 💀: #
 * Manage En Passant
-* Prevent the king from moving into a check or checkmate
+* Prevent the king from moving into a check

 ## user interface ##